 Picture this: You're scrolling through your phone during lunch break when you spot a vintage jacket at a thrift store for $8.
 Three hours later, it sells on eBay for $65.
 That moment of "wait, people actually make money doing this?" is how most successful resellers get started.
-The resale market hit $177 billion in 2023 and shows no signs of slowing down, making 2025 the perfect time to jump in.
+The global resale market is projected to reach $350 billion by 2028, and 2026 is shaping up to be one of the best years yet to become a reseller.

 But here's what separates successful resellers from those who burn out after a few months: understanding that reselling isn't just about finding good deals anymore.
 It's about building systems that work while you sleep, managing inventory across multiple platforms, and staying ahead of trends that shift faster than fashion seasons.